Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

    ownable_type: solnodes2.ResolvedUserType = my_contract.inherits[0].name
    ownable_contract: solnodes2.ContractDefinition = ownable_type.value.x

-.. note:: These AST2 objects come from the :py:mod:`solidity_parser.ast.solnodes2` module instead of the AST1 :py:mod:`solidity_parser.ast.solnodes` module
+.. note:: These AST2 objects come from the :py:mod:`solidity_parser.ast.solnodes2` module instead of the AST1 :py:mod:`solidity_parser.ast.solnodes` module.

-Analysing the AST
+Analyzing the AST
 -----------------

-Let's now collect the functions defined by ``Ownable`` and compute a measure of complexity based on the number of calls it makes.
+Let's now collect the functions defined by Ownable and compute a measure of complexity based on the number of calls it makes.
 This could be part of a tool to generate code insights or highlight areas that look overly complicated and need to be refactored.